Constraining Axion-Like Particle mediated Dark Matter with Observational Constraints: A Statistical and Machine Learning Approach: Inferring ALP DM Parameters from supervised regression

 Figure~\ref{ML_3} provides a crucial insight into the physical drivers learned by the models by comparing the normalized feature importances for predicting ($m_{\chi}$, left plot) and ($q_f$, right plot).
 The x-axis in both plots represents a Normalized Importance scale, where the single most influential feature for each model is assigned a score of 1.0.
 All other features are then scored relative to this most important one, allowing for a clear, direct comparison of their relative impact.
-The left plot reveals that the prediction of $m_{\chi}$ is overwhelmingly dominated by features that describe the structural evolution of the neutron star.
+The left plot reveals that the prediction of $m_{\chi}$ is overwhelmingly dominated by global shape indicators rather than local observables.
 The most important feature, with a score of 1.0, is the ratio of the radius at 1.6 to 1.4 solar masses ($R_{1.6}/R_{1.4}$).
 This indicates that the model found the ``stiffness" or the rate of change of the radius with increasing mass to be the most critical predictive information.
-These findings are broadly consistent with the earlier study by \citet{Thakur:2024mxs}, where radius measurements---particularly at the extremes of the mass range---were identified as key features.
+These findings are broadly consistent with the earlier study by \citet{Thakur:2024mxs}, where radius measurements, particularly at the extremes of the mass range, were identified as key features.
 The other top features are also ratios of radii or tidal deformabilities, confirming that the model has learned a relationship based on the overall structural behavior of the star.
 In contrast, the right plot demonstrates that the model has learned a different physical dependence for $q_f$.
-Its prediction is most strongly anchored by a single key parameter: the tidal deformability at a canonical 1.4 solar masses ($\Lambda_{1.4}$), which has a normalized importance of 1.0.
-While the evolutionary radius ratios (e.g., $R_{1.6}/R_{1.4}$) are still highly relevant, ranking second and third with importances of approximately 0.6, their influence is secondary to this specific physical property.
-Collectively, this comparison is a significant scientific finding.
-The models have independently learned that $m_{\chi}$ is primarily a function of the star's overall structural evolution, whereas $q_f$ is primarily a function of the star's deformability at canonical mass.
+While its prediction is most strongly anchored by a single key parameter: the tidal deformability at a canonical 1.4 solar masses ($\Lambda_{1.4}$), which has a normalized importance of 1.0.
+But the evolutionary radius ratios (e.g., $R_{1.6}/R_{1.4}$) are still highly relevant, ranking second and third with importances of approximately 0.6.
+This suggests that while $q_f$ leaves a distinct local imprint potentially observable in single events, its inference is significantly refined by the contextual information provided by the population-level analysis.
+Collectively, these results confirm that a robust simultaneous extraction of $(m_{\chi}, q_f)$ requires the multi-point structural information necessitating data from an ensemble of neutron star observations.
+In a realistic observational scenario, this implies a two-step inference pipeline.
+First, the continuous MR relation must be reconstructed from the ensemble of discrete measurements (e.g., NICER posteriors and LIGO tidal constraints) using standard Bayesian techniques such as Gaussian processes~\cite{Landry:2020vaw} or parametric methods~\cite{Raaijmakers:2019dks}.
+Second, the multi-point structural features required by our model (e.g. $R_{1.6}$/$R_{1.4}$) are extracted from this reconstructed curve.
+This workflow allows our machine learning framework to map the global geometry of the EoS back to the dark matter parameters.